 Remember that in cases like these, you’re investing not only in starting an online shop but in creating a professional reputation.
 Those familiar with your brick and mortar store may already trust you, but when working online you should ideally extended your client base and actually increase your overall revenue rather than simply maintaining it.

 Again, there are clearly a lot of different advantages to moving online.
-While it may be intimidating at first, you won’t need to worry about paying rent for a building or maintaining it through everything from janitorial services to commercial roofing services.
+While it may be intimidating to start an online store at first, you won’t need to worry about paying rent for a building or maintaining it through everything from janitorial services to commercial roofing services.
 You’ll be able to maintain your staff remotely, thus abiding by even the strictest post-pandemic requirements.
 For that matter, you can potentially grow your business, and prepare for the future.

 The fact is that the future is going to be very reliant on online business.
 While it might be difficult for some to adjust to this, by starting an online shop, even if you don’t completely give up your brick and mortar business, you’ll be well-prepared for the transition.

-Even if you start small, with a store on a third party platform, you should take this opportunity to get ahead of the game and introduce yourself to online shoppers.
+Even if you start small, with an online store on a third party platform, you should take this opportunity to get ahead of the game and introduce yourself to online shoppers.
 Don’t think of this as starting over; think of it as expanding!